hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

       + time step 3:
         + keep = 0: information removed
     + backward pass
-      + the triangular symbol triggers the connection if the value next to it is 1
       + along the path from the 1.7 stored to retrieve
       + whatever error derivative we have when 1.7 retrieved get back propagated to where the value (1.7)
       + rather retrieved a bigger value to make the right things happen now